 A quick opener here.
-As some of y’all might know, I ain’t a great fan of space opera.
-I like my SF the way I like my coffee: dark, diurnal, gritty and filled with tortuous morality.
+As some of y’all might know, I usually like my SF the way I like my coffee: dark, diurnal, gritty and filled with tortuous morality.
 But THE LONG WAY came so highly recommended that I didn’t see no good reason not to give it a crack.
 In fact, I were introduced to it by the esteemed Editor Perry, who is well-known as having mighty fine taste. *straightens hat* An’ I’ll tell you one thing, she weren’t wrong about this.
-THE LONG WAY were originally self-published as an e-book, but has now been picked up by them wond’rous varmints at Hodder, for release as a great handsome hardback in August 2015.
+THE LONG WAY was originally self-published as an e-book, but has now been picked up by Hodder, for release as a great handsome hardback in August 2015.
 THAT MAKES CHAMBERS FAMILY GODDAMIT.
 Anyhow, fans of Firefly should get themselves down for a copy quicker than a worm down a hen’s gullet.
 Y’all won’t be disappointed.

 The Long Way to a Small, Angry Planet by Becky Chambers.

 A refreshing, joyous book that skips neatly around convention, and – with the flick of a page – sucks you utterly into its world, so much so that you become reluctant to leave the Wayfarer and its crew.
 Warm, welcoming and brimming with atmosphere, this is a lively and assured debut that isn’t afraid to put character before plot, and is a hundred times better for it.